Extensions Guide

 1. Fork the HCDF repository.

-3. Optionally add an XSD to schema/extensions/.
+3. Optionally add an XSD named hcdf-ext-<name>.xsd under extensions/.

 5. Submit a pull request.
 The HCDF maintainers will review for naming conflicts and documentation completeness.